phobos2077/fo2_ecco/docs/ecco_readme.txt

 > CRAFTING:
 - New crafting system based on Mr.Fixit by Team-X and Fix-Boy by Lexx with many improvements.
-- Custom crafting schematics designed to serve game's balance and add variety, including new game items.
+- Custom crafting schematics designed to serve game's balance and add variety, including new item types.
-- All "schematics" are divided into several categories, you need to find teacher for each category.
+- Unlock crafting schematics by finding teachers, buying blueprints from traders, and other means.
 - Knowing schematics is not enough: to start crafting you may also need skills, components and tools.
 - Gain a little EXP for crafting a new item for the first time.
 - Craftable food that heals a little, reduces negative effects and increases some stats.